Please follow these steps to apply.

 SLPA Application Process

-Applications are not reviewed until after the June 1 application deadline.
 All applications are considered equally as long as they are received by the application due date.
 There will not be preferential consideration for applications submitted prior to the application due date.
 Acceptance into the SLPA program is competitive and utilizes a point system to rank applications.

 Criminal Background Check